On Annihilator Multiplication Modules: Introduction

-Let $V$ be a submodule of $E$ and $K$ a nonempty subset of $E$.
-The residual of $V$ by $K$ is denoted by $(V:_{A}K)=\left\{a\in A:aK\subseteq V\right\}$.
-When $V=(0)$ and $K$ is a submodule of $E$, we prefer $ann(K)$ to denote $((0):K)$.
-In particular, for each $e\in E$, we use $ann(e)$ instead of $ann(Ae)$.
-An $A$-module $E$ is said to be a \textit{torsion free} if $ann(e)=0$ for every $0\neq e\in E$ \cite{Sharp}. $E$ is said to be a \textit{faithful module} if $ann(E)=0$.
-It is clear that all torsion-free modules are faithful, and the converse is not true in general.
-For instance, $ \mathbb{Z} $-module $ \mathbb{Z} \oplus \mathbb{Z} _{n}$, where $n\geq2$ is a faithful module which is not torsion-free.
-In a recent study, Jayaram, Tekir, and Koç introduced Baer modules, a new generalization of von Neumann regular modules, and extended various properties of Baer rings to these modules.
-Recall from \cite{JaTeKo} that an $A$-module $E$ is said to be a \textit{Baer module} if for each $e\in E$ there exists a weak idempotent $a\in A$ such that $ann(e)E=aE$.
-Also, they defined an $A$-module $E$ to be an \textit{annihilator multiplication} if for each $e\in E$, there exists a finitely generated ideal $I$ of $A$ such that $ann(e)=ann(IE)$.
-Among the results in their paper, the authors showed that every finitely generated von Neumann regular module is a Baer module \cite[Proposition 2.8]{JaTeKo}, and also they proved that every finitely generated Baer module is also an annihilator multiplication module \cite[Lemma 2.1]{JaTeKo}.
-Furthermore, \cite{JaTeKo} established that annihilator multiplication modules provide a link between the theory of Baer modules and Baer rings.
-Specifically, a finitely generated $A$-module $E$ is a Baer module if and only if $E$ is an annihilator multiplication module and $A/ann(E)$ is a Baer ring \cite[Theorem 2.14]{JaTeKo}.
-In this article, we aim to investigate additional algebraic properties of annihilator multiplication modules.
+In this article, we aim to investigate the comprehensive algebraic properties of annihilator multiplication modules.
 In Section 2, we analyze the relationships between annihilator multiplication modules and other classical modules, including multiplication modules, von Neumann regular modules, finitely generated Baer modules, torsion-free modules, and simple modules (see Example \ref{prop1} and Example \ref{ex1}).
-We also examine the stability of annihilator multiplication modules under direct products, direct sums, quotients, homomorphisms, factor modules, and polynomial modules (see Proposition \ref{direct}, Proposition \ref{pdirectsum}, Proposition \ref{quotient}, Proposition \ref{phom}, Corollary \ref{csub}, Proposition \ref{ppol}).
-In addition, we study 1-absorbing prime ideals and classical 1-absorbing prime submodules in annihilator multiplication modules (see Proposition \ref{1-abs} and Proposition \ref{pclass}).
-Section 3 is devoted to the characterization of important classes of rings and modules, such as torsion-free modules, multiplication modules, injective modules, and principal ideal von Neumann regular rings, using annihilator multiplication modules (see Theorem \ref{ttorsion}, Proposition \ref{pmult}, Proposition \ref{pinj}, Theorem \ref{tvon}).
+We also examine the stability of annihilator multiplication modules under direct products, in direct sums, under localizations, under homomorphisms, in factor modules, and polynomial modules (see Proposition \ref{direct}, Proposition \ref{pdirectsum}, Proposition \ref{quotient}, Proposition \ref{phom}, Corollary \ref{csub}, Proposition \ref{ppol}).
+For an ideal $I$ of $A$, we say that $I$ is an \textit{annihilator multiplication ideal} if it is an annihilator multiplication $A$-module.
+Also, we define a ring $A$ as an \textit{annihilator multiplication ring} if its each ideal is an annihilator multiplication ideal.
+We investigate certain annihilator multiplication ideals and multiplication ideals in trivial ring extension (See, Theorem \ref{tri1}, Theorem \ref{tri2} and Theorem \ref{tri3}).
+In terms of these results, we characterize simple modules, and also we provide a construction method using trivial ring extensions to produce annihilator multiplication rings that are not multiplication rings (See, Theorem \ref{tri3} and Example \ref{construction}).
+In Section 3, we study 1-absorbing prime ideals and classical 1-absorbing prime submodules in annihilator multiplication modules (see Proposition \ref{1-abs} and Proposition \ref{pclass}).
+Also, we characterize some significiant classes of rings and modules, such as torsion-free modules, multiplication modules, injective modules, uniserial modules and Noetherian von Neumann regular rings, using annihilator multiplication modules (See, Theorem \ref{ttorsion}, Proposition \ref{pmult}, Proposition \ref{pinj}, Corollary \ref{uniserial} and Theorem \ref{tvon}).
 Finally, we prove that $Ass_{A}(E)=Ass(A)$ in annihilator multiplication modules, where $Ass_{A}(E)$ and $Ass(A)$ denote the sets of associated primes of $E$ and $A$, respectively (see Theorem \ref{tassoc}).
+Also, we provide various examples to demonstrate the above equality may fail if the condition of being annihilator multiplication module is omitted (See, Example \ref{exassociated}).